jpmml/jpmml-evaluator-pig/README.md

 REGISTER jpmml-evaluator-pig-runtime-1.0-SNAPSHOT.jar;
 ```

-Define a function by instantiating the `org.jpmml.evaluator.pig.PMMLFunc` user defined function (UDF) class.
+Define a function by instantiating the `org.jpmml.evaluator.pig.EvaluatorFunc` user defined function (UDF) class.
 The public constructor takes exactly one string argument, which is the path to the PMML document in local filesystem:
 ```
-DEFINE DecisionTreeIris org.jpmml.evaluator.pig.PMMLFunc('DecisionTreeIris.pmml');
+DEFINE DecisionTreeIris org.jpmml.evaluator.pig.EvaluatorFunc('DecisionTreeIris.pmml');
 ```

 Load and score the Iris dataset: